On the cone of effective surfaces on $\overline{\mathcal A}_3$: The geometry of the stratum

 \section{The geometry of the stratum $\osi{K3}$}

 In this section we will discuss the rich geometry of the closed stratum $\osi{K3}\subset\oa$.
-The motivation for doing so is threefold.
+There are three reasons for doing this.
 Firstly, this is a threefold of independent interest, with rewarding and intricate geometry.
-Secondly, we need some of these results to prove effective extremality of the boundary strata $\osi{K3}$ and $\osi{C4}$ in \Cref{sec:extremality}, and thirdly this allows us to recompute the homology classes of the surfaces $S_D$ and $\osi{K3+1}$, which can be represented by effective surfaces contained in $\osi{K3}$, thus reproving parts of \Cref{prop:intersections}.
+Secondly, we need some of these results to prove in \Cref{sec:extremality} that the boundary strata $\osi{K3}$ and $\osi{C4}$ are extremal effective, and thirdly this allows us to recompute the homology classes of the surfaces $S_D$ and $\osi{K3+1}$, which can be represented by effective surfaces contained in $\osi{K3}$, thus reproving parts of \Cref{prop:intersections}.
 Indeed, the stratum $\osi{K3+1}$ is contained in $\osi{K3}$ by definition, while after discussing the geometry of $\osi{K3}$ we will be able to see that the surface $S_D$ is homologous to a surface contained in $\osi{K3}$.

 Consider the fiber product $\oub(n):=\ox[1](n) \times_{\oa[1](n)}\ox[1](n)$, together with the action of the group $H(n):=G(n) \times_{\SL(2,\ZZ/n\ZZ)} G(n)$, which makes sense as the group $G(n)$ has a natural projection onto $\SL(2,\ZZ/n\ZZ)$.
 Note that we can compute